ttumiel/interpret/README.md

 <h3 id="vis-quickstart">Quickstart</h3>

-Generating visualisations is done by loading a trained network, selecting to objective to optimise for and running the optimisation.
+Generating visualisations is done by loading a trained network, selecting the objective to optimise for and running the optimisation.
 An example using a pretrained network from `torchvision` is shown.

 ```python